Print Friendly

 Le qatat xub’ij kanoq chi kape chi na.

-Our father said before he left that he would come again later.
+Our lord said before he left that he would come again later.

 Apan(oq)